Sanialytskov/price-cards-layout/README.md

 This project showcases a pricing table layout designed for websites.
 It contains three pricing cards with different styles, including headers, prices, feature lists, and call-to-action buttons.
 One of the cards highlights a "Popular" ribbon for emphasis.

-## Features
+## The tech stack is:

+- HTML5
+- CSS3
-- Fully responsive design.
+- Flexbox
-- Three pricing cards: Basic, Business, and Webshop.
-- Customizable colors and styles.
-- Clear structure with hover effects for buttons.
-- Highlighted "Popular" card with a ribbon.

-## Installation

-To run this project locally, follow these steps:
+- Sast (Scss)
+-BEM methodology